Duquesne University School of Law

-Adam T. Petrun is an associate attorney who joined Cafardi Ferguson Wyrick + Weis when the law firm of Voelker & Associates merged with CFW+W in December, 2021.
+Adam T. Petrun is an associate attorney who joined Cafardi Ferguson + Wyrick when the law firm of Voelker & Associates merged with CF+W in December, 2021.
 Adam’s practice primarily focuses on litigation and real estate/corporate transactional matters.

 Adam is an experienced litigation attorney who focuses on assisting clients with various types of real estate and business law disputes.
 Adam has successfully counseled corporate shareholders, LLC members and partners in connection with various business disputes, has assisted landlords and tenants of commercial and residential properties, and has helped various property owners to resolve land use and easement matters, boundary disputes and other real estate matters.

 In addition, Adam has assisted his clients with creditors’ rights litigation in Bankruptcy Court, and has successfully represented various clients in securing relief, including assisting landlords and tenants during the highly volatile periods of the COVID-19 pandemic.

 Adam is experienced in all aspects of litigation, from preparing with clients for litigation, crafting litigation strategy, and litigating at trial and on appeal, if necessary.

 Adam is also an experienced transactional attorney who has advised and represented lenders, businesses and real estate owners in connection with real estate and business acquisition transactions.
 Adam has assisted his clients in navigating complex commercial transactions involving the acquisition of shopping centers, fuel stations, multi-unit apartment complexes, commercial assets and other types of commercial real estate.

 Adam has assisted his transactional clients throughout all stages of these transactions, including negotiation of terms, preparing the acquisition documents, assisting with due diligence, counseling clients on risk and title issues, and seeing through the transaction to successful completion.